 Blue Mountain Brewery, 5.13.22

-Scott Fallon, Gregg Park, and John David Coppola make up the interactive musical adventure known as The Free Flowing Musical Experience, “Alexandria’s Legendary Acoustic Jam Band.”
+Scott Fallon, Gregg Park, & John David Coppola make up the interactive musical adventure known as The Free Flowing Musical Experience, “Alexandria’s Legendary Acoustic Jam Band.”
 The “Relix Magazine Jam Off” award winners aim to capture the diversity of their influences and expand upon each song as an improvisational journey into what can be found on the other end.
 Rock, folk, country, blues, jazz, and original material is what makes up the Free Flowing Musical Experience catalog.
-With close to 5000 Facebook fans, FFME has become a regular at some of the area’s most legendary clubs, including The Birchmere, The State Theatre, & The BrightBox Theatre.
+FFME has become a regular at some of the area’s most legendary clubs, including The Birchmere, The State Theatre, Jammin Java, and many more.

 For over thirty years Scott Fallon has been a performing musician entertaining audiences throughout the DC/Metro area, nationally, and internationally.
 Scott has played thousands of shows encompassing bars, clubs, weddings, corporate events, and music festivals.
 In doing so he has developed and maintained positive relationships with club owners, patrons, and the local musician community.
 Scott is recognized as one of the Northern Virginia area’s most respected musicians.
 Scott has shared the stage and spotlight with renowned artists such as Warren Haynes of Govt.
 Mule and George Porter of The Funky Meters.
 He has also performed with bands such as Better Than Ezra, The Nighthawks, to regional acts such as The All Mighty Senators and The Billy Walton Band.